sfox38/ATM/README.md

 ---

 #### `render_template`
 Render a Jinja2 template with access to HA state.
-Requires `allow_template_render` flag.
+Requires `cap_template_render` flag.
 The template environment is permission-scoped - templates can only access entities the token has READ or WRITE permission for.

 **Parameters:**
 - `template` (string, required) - Jinja2 template string